mohamed00louay/Risk_Management_Recommender/README.md

 ## Overview
 This project implements an AI-based recommendation system tailored for risk management.
 Leveraging **Graph Neural Networks (GNN)** and **Large Language Models (LLM)**, it generates real-time, context-aware recommendations.

+## Dataset

+The dataset used in this project is included in the `data/` folder as a PDF file.
+It contains information related to risk management concepts and standards, which are utilized for constructing the knowledge graph and semantic similarity tasks.

+- File: `data/practice-standard-project-risk-management.pdf`

 Key features include:
 - **Knowledge Graph Construction**: Models risk management concepts for improved understanding.
 - **Semantic Similarity Search**: Enhances contextual answer generation by matching user queries with relevant concepts.